-Thankfully we are doing most of the work on the screened porch side when it’s cold and there are no bugs.
+Thankfully, we are doing most of the work on the screened porch side when it’s cold and there are no bugs.
 We are out there most weekends making noise, sometimes cursing and mostly arguing about design.
-Now here in Ghent, we have many people that walk the neighborhood, sometimes alone, sometimes in groups, often with a dog or 2 and once we even had a goat go past.
-Inevitably they stop, comment, give advice, or ask for help when they go by.
-My husband talks to everyone which means work stops for at least 10 minutes each time.
+Now. here in Ghent, we have many people that walk the neighborhood, sometimes alone, sometimes in groups, often with a dog or two, and once we even had a goat go past.
+Inevitably, they stop, comment, give advice, or ask for help when they go by.
+My husband talks to everyone, which means work stops for at least 10 minutes each time.
 Some days we lose an hour or 2 of work.

 This is my porch, almost done.

 And here are a few porches around my ‘hood.
 I only had to walk a couple blocks to come up with these.
 There are so many more, I could never fit all of them.